 So how do you find wellness without focusing on weight and find the sweet spot – not too extreme, and not feeling like you are giving up?
 Becoming more acquainted with the principles of Intuitive Eating is a great place to start.
 It is a process of unlearning and relearning new ways to care for yourself and listening to your body’s innate wisdom, instead of the external cues of dieting and focusing on weight.

-Here are some intentions/goals/resolutions you could make that are in line with this idea of wellness, while not focused on weight.
+Intentions/goals you could make that are aligned with wellness, not weight

-• Throw out the scale – for many people I talk with the scale rules their emotions.
+- Throw out the scale – for many people I talk with the scale rules their emotions.
 Giving them an inkling of hope when it cooperates and creating a downward spiral of negative emotions when it doesn’t.
-If your are someone who is negatively impacted by the scale…stay off of it and if you can’t, get rid of it completely.
-It can seem strange in the beginning if it’s been a long time habit, but very freeing.
+If you are someone who is negatively impacted by the scale…stay off of it and if you can, get rid of it completely.
+It can seem strange in the beginning if it has been a long-time habit, but it can also be very freeing.
 That number doesn’t define your worth or well-being.

-• Find other ways to cope with stress that don’t involve food.
-We all eat emotionally from time to time and it isn’t all bad, but it can become a negative thing and create even more issues for us when it is our only way of coping.
+- Find other ways to cope with stress that don’t involve food.
+We all eat emotionally from time to time, and it isn’t all bad, but it can become a negative thing and create even more issues for us when it is one of our only ways of coping.
 Taking time out of our life to de-stress on a regular basis is really important.
-Some examples might include: walking the dog and noticing the “little things” like the trees, flowers, etc., read a good book, listen to some soothing music, take a nap (even a quick one), take a few deep breaths or spend just a few minutes a day meditating, do yoga, or come up with your own list of things that help to lower your stress level.
+Some examples might include walking the dog and noticing the “little things” like the trees, flowers, etc., reading a good book, listening to some soothing music, taking a nap (even a quick one), taking a few deep breaths or spending just a few minutes a day meditating or doing yoga.
+None of these sound good?
+Come up with your own list of things you enjoy that help you destress.
 What does that look like for you?
 Again, it isn’t a luxury, it’s a necessity and it matters.

 How is your self care?
 Which of these things I suggested could you incorporate into your life?
 You might pick one to work on each week for the next month to start and just notice how it impacts your overall health and well-being.
 You are more than worth it.